 In the intimate setting of the foyer of Sacred Heart School’s gymnasium, Sunday Mass is celebrated at 9:30 a.m.
 The choir provides a wonderful mix of familiar hymns and classical church music to enhance the prayerful participation of all.
 Some people come early to chat, and on the fourth Sunday of the month, remain for coffee and other delights provided by their friends.

 Mass is celebrated at 9:30 a.m. on Sunday in the Campbell Building, 6230 N. Sheridan Rd.

 Art, drama, music, and liturgical dance engage participants in the celebration of our faith.
 Part of the 10:30 a.m.
-Mass are the short prepared parishioner reflections after the homily, whereby people share from their own experiences of faith and living out the Gospel.
+Mass is the short prepared parishioner reflections after the homily, where people share from their own experiences of faith and living out the Gospel.
 Hospitality follows the Mass.
-Mass is celebrated Sundays, 10:30 a.m., in the gym from September through June.
+Mass is celebrated Sundays at 10:30 a.m., in the Gym from September through June.